intitni/Cloudability/README.md

 Optionally,

-- Exclude `PendingNotification` and `SyncedEntity` from your realm configuration.
+- Exclude `PendingRelationship` and `SyncedEntity` from your realm configuration.
 Though they are stored in another realm file in documents/cloudability.realm.
 - Listen to push notifications.
     By default, Cloudability creates database subscriptions for private and shared database.
 You can call `cloud.pull(completionHandler:)` when you recieve a notification.
 - Conform your objects to `HasAfterMergeAction` and `HasBeforeDeletionAction`.